Package Leaflet: Information for the User

 If you are breastfeeding.

-Do not take this medication if you experience any of the above.
-If you are unsure, consult your doctor or pharmacist before taking mycophenolate mofetil.
+Do not take this medicine if any of the above applies to you.
+If you are not sure, consult your doctor or pharmacist before taking mycophenolate mofetil.

 Consult your doctor or pharmacist before starting to take mycophenolate mofetil.